- What is Photophobia?

 Non-evidence-based Recommendations in Eyecare

 Often times, eye care professionals remain unsure or uncomfortable when patients ask them which lenses to use for their light sensitivity.
 Through an eye exam, eye care professionals may observe pain or discomfort as they test the pupillary light reflex.
 Without solid, evidence-based research to confidently recommend an optical solution, eye care professionals may forego confidently recommending any at all.

-If a patient persists, non-evidence-based solutions may be recommended, as some physicians may not have yet found more concrete medically-backed photophobia relieving options.
+If a patient persists, non-evidence-based solutions may be recommended, as some eye care professionals may not have yet found more concrete medically-backed photophobia management options.

 The Problem with Non-Evidence-Based Photophobia Glasses Recommendations